rlugojr/linkurious-enterprise-manual/en/manage/share.md

 ## Share

-It is possible to share a visualization with an other Linkurious Enterprise user.
+It is possible to share a visualization with another Linkurious Enterprise user.
 People we share a visualization with will be able to access it through the interface.
 If we right-click on a visualization, we can share it as follows:

 ![](Share Option.png)